h5py/h5py/docs/high/group.rst

             it grow as needed.
 If only a name is given instead of an iterable of tuples, it is equivalent to
             ``[(name, 0, h5py.h5f.UNLIMITED)]``.

         :keyword allow_unknown_filter: Do not check that the requested filter is available for use (T/F).
 This should only be set if you will write any data with ``write_direct_chunk``, compressing the data before passing it to h5py.

+        :keyword rdcc_nbytes: Total size of the dataset's chunk cache in bytes.
+            The default size is 1024**2 (1 MiB).

+        :keyword rdcc_w0: The chunk preemption policy for this dataset.
+This must be between 0 and 1 inclusive and indicates the weighting according to which chunks which have been fully read or written are penalized when determining which chunks to flush from cache.
+A value of 0 means fully read or written chunks are treated no differently than other chunks (the preemption is strictly LRU) while a value of 1 means fully read or written chunks are always preempted before other chunks.
+If your application only reads or writes data once, this can be safely set to 1.
+Otherwise, this should be set lower depending on how often you re-read or re-write the same data.
+The default value is 0.75.

+        :keyword rdcc_nslots: The number of chunk slots in the dataset's chunk cache.
+Increasing this value reduces the number of cache collisions, but slightly increases the memory used.
+Due to the hashing strategy, this value should ideally be a prime number.
+As a rule of thumb, this value should be at least 10 times the number of chunks that can fit in rdcc_nbytes bytes.
+For maximum performance, this value should be set approximately 100 times that number of chunks.
+The default value is 521.

     .. method:: require_dataset(name, shape, dtype, exact=False, **kwds)